pomanu4/diploma-project/README.md

 # diploma-project
-this project is online shop /n created as final examination on courses i have finished/n tecnologi used: spring mvc spring security
+this project is online shop \n created as final examination on courses i have finished tecnologi used: spring mvc spring security